 On May 3, 2022, SCC broke ground on what will become the first residence hall on the Lincoln Campus.
-Construction on the 250-bed unit is expected to be completed in fall 2023, and students will begin occupying the space in January 2024, the start of the Spring Semester.
+Students began moving into the 250-bed facility in January 2024.

 A 2018 survey of students taking classes on the Lincoln Campus was conducted.
 Of the 7,238 students invited to participate, 1,635 students completed the survey and an additional 77 partially completed the survey for total of 1,712 respondents and a response rate of 24%.

 More than one-third (36%) of respondents primarily enrolled at the Lincoln Campus or Education Square in downtown Lincoln indicated that they would be very or moderately likely to choose to live on campus if there were on-campus residence halls at the Lincoln Campus.

 Consultant Greg Wachalski, an expert in student housing, did a study and found:

 - Lincoln students expressed strong support for on-campus student housing.
 Fifty-seven percent of those who live with parents and 43% of apartment renters indicated, in the student survey, that on-campus housing would be “very important” or important” to them.

 - Those who will eventually end up living on campus will seek the residential college experience and proximity to academic resources and other students.

 Sampson Construction is the general contractor.
 BVH is the architect.